Ban on new petrol and diesel cars and vans moved to 2030 - bikes to follow?

 "2020 must be the year we turn the tide on global warming – it will be the year when we choose a cleaner, greener future for all."

-Original guidance for motorcyclists was pretty woolly on the topic in 2018, stating: "The market for zero emission motorcycles is at an earlier stage than either cars or vans.
+Original guidance was pretty woolly on the topic in 2018, stating: "The market for zero emission motorcycles is at an earlier stage than either cars or vans.
 Zero emission motorcycles can help reduce congestion, improve urban air quality and reduce noise.

 "While cars outnumber motorcycles by more than 24 to one on UK roads, motorcycles are a sizeable vehicle population.